Scouting in Texas

 Scouting in Texas has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.
 Scouting, also known as the Scout Movement, is a worldwide youth movement with the stated aim of supporting young people in their physical, mental and spiritual development, so that they may play constructive roles in society.

+Girl Scouts of the USA, organized into eight local councils, serving girls - with a focus on courage, character & confidence.

-The Boy Scouts of America (BSA) provides Scouting for boys and girls in all programs.
+Scouting America provides Scouting for boys and girls in all programs.
 Texas is home to the BSA national headquarters, in Irving, Texas.
 The Boy Scouts of America in Texas are organized into 20 local councils.

-Girl Scouts of the USA, organized into eight local councils, only serves girls.

 History

 Scouting in Texas unofficially dates to the publication of British lieutenant general Robert Baden-Powell's popular book, Scouting for Boys, in 1908.
 Even before a national organization had been started, groups of boys began Scout activities in troops and small groups in 1908, 1909, and 1910.
 The claims of several troops to be the first organized in Texas, whether before or after the incorporation of the Boy Scouts of America on February 8, 1910, are difficult to verify.
 BSA archives do show that the thirty-seventh registered scoutmaster in the country was a Texan, Rev. George W. Sheafor, of Comanche, in 1910.

-In February 1910, just days after the Boys Scouts of America was organized, Boy Scout Troop 114 was established in Floresville, Texas by Professor W.H.
+In February 1910, just days after the Boy Scouts of America was organized, Boy Scout Troop 114 was established in Floresville, Texas by Professor W.H.
 Butler.
 A reference to the Floresville Boy Scout Troop can be found in the edition of April 2, 1911 of The Galveston Daily News when they published a picture of the Floresville troop.
 An article in the Victoria, Weekly Advocate (probably January 10, 1911 edition) refers to the Floresville Boy Scout troop as the second oldest in Texas.
 A short break in the troop's charter occurred in 1974.
 They no longer appear to be an active Troop.

 Austin, TX Troop 5 was formed in 1911 and has been in continuous operation since that time.
 In 2011, Austin Troop 5 celebrated its 100th anniversary centennial at Camp Mabry.
 Troop 5 is believed to be the oldest continuously chartered scout troop in Texas.